|

 The Grand Staircase

 The Grand Staircase leads from the main level to the additional bedrooms only accessible with my Gold Plus ticket.
-The grand staircase is a visual splendor with a collection of paintings on one wall and a colossal 18th-century tapestry on the other.
+The Grand Staircase is a visual splendor with a collection of paintings on one wall and a colossal 18th-century tapestry on the other.

 It was hard not to ogle at the intricately carved stone railings and decorative moldings paired with ancestral portraits.
 Equally stunning are the beautiful stone ceiling and beautiful ceiling bosses.